 Dale Miller received his PhD in Mathematics in 1983 from Carnegie Mellon University.
 He has been a professor at the University of Pennsylvania and Ecole Polytechnique (France) and Department Head in Computer Science and Engineering at Pennsylvania State University.
-He has held visiting positions at the universities of Aix-Marseille, Sienna, Genoa, Pisa, and Edinburgh.
-He is currently Director of Research at Inria-Saclay where he is the Scientific Leader of the Parsifal team.
+He has held visiting positions at the Australian National University and the universities of Aix-Marseille, Sienna, Genoa, Pisa, and Edinburgh.
+He is currently Director of Research (classe exceptionnelle) at Inria Saclay.
+He has been the Scientific Leader of the Parsifal team from 2004-2019.

-Miller was a two-term editor-in-chief of the ACM Transactions on Computational Logic.
-He is a member of editorial board of the Journal of Automated Reasoning.
+Miller was a two-term editor-in-chief of the ACM Transactions on Computational Logic and is a member of the editorial board of the Journal of Automated Reasoning.
+He was the General Chair for LICS from 2018 to 2021.
 In 2014 he was a PC chair for CSL and LICS.
 He was awarded an ERC Advanced Grant in 2011 and the LICS Test-of-Time awards in 2011 and 2014 for papers written in 1991 and 1994.
 Miller works on various topics in computational logic including proof theory, automated reasoning, logic programming, unification theory, operational semantics, and proof certificates.

 Dale Miller, Ph.D.
 Carnegie Mellon University 1983.
 Proofs in Higher-order Logic.
-Advised by Andrews.
+Advised by Peter Andrews.

-Peter Andrews, Ph.D.
+Andrews, Ph.D.
 Princeton University 1964.
 A Transfinite Type Theory with Type Variables.
-Advised by Church.
+Advised by Alonzo Church.
 Recipient of the 2003 Herbrand Award for Advances in Automated Reasoning

-Alonzo Church, Ph.D.
+Church, Ph.D.
 Princeton University 1927.
 Alternatives to Zermelo's Assumption.
-Advised by Veblen.
+Advised by Oswald Veblen.

 Moore, 1885, Yale, under Hubert Newton.
 Here Moore is listed as having over 15,000 descendants-more than 1/10 of the entire tree-and Veblen has roughly half of them.